Four Corners Gallery

-The Four Corners Gallery and film project is an arts centre dedicated to independent photography and film-making located in the East End of London at 121 Roman Road, Bethnal Green.
+The Four Corners Gallery and film project is an arts centre dedicated to independent photography and film-making located on Roman Road in Bethnal Green, London, UK.
 It hosts exhibitions, film production facilities and screenings of new work.
 The project was founded nearby in 1973; it moved into its present purpose-built premises in 2007.

 Initially it survived on tiny funding; it then received money from Channel 4 during the 1980s.
 Its expansion has been supported by Arts Council England, the London Development Agency, the European Regional Development Fund, Film London and the London Borough of Tower Hamlets.